 The Basset Hound dog is known for its characteristic short legs and long body.
 However, they are equal in height to Jack Russell Terriers.
 One of the notable traits of Basset Hounds inherited by the mix breed is the sharp sense of smell and big ears.

 The sense of smell is enhanced due to its big ears.
 Bassets are calm, non-aggressive, and relaxed, so one can expect a family-friendly dog that is less active than the Jack Russell Terrier.

 Housebreaking Basset Hounds can be difficult owing to their stubborn nature.
 The mixed breed is likely to inherit this trait.
 High energy levels and fearlessness are some traits of Jack Russell Terriers inherited by these dogs.

 The common health problems observed in basset hounds are blood-clotting diseases, luxating patella, elbow dysplasia, osteochondritis, intervertebral disk diseases, etc. You need to look out for such problems in the mix.

 Jack Russell-Yorkshire Terrier Mix

-The Jack Russell-Yorkshire mix is calm in nature compared to purebred Jack Russell Terrier.
+The Jack Russell-Yorkshire mix is calm compared to purebred Jack Russell Terrier.
 The Yorkshire Terrier breed is known for its silky and glossy coat, which is inherited by the mix breed.
-You need to be well-versed with the grooming part, so as to take proper care of its skin coat.
-The mix breed may also inherit the coarse hair of Jack Russells.
+You need to be well-versed with the grooming part, to take proper care of its skin coat.
+The mixed-breed may also inherit the coarse hair of Jack Russells.
 This terrier mix dog may not need as rigorous exercise as a Jack Russell.